RYees/redash-chatgpt-plugin/README.md

    export default Chat;
 ```

-* Go to your redash source code, locate these path redash/handlers/api.py, inside the api.py file copy and add the following line of codes
+* Go to your redash source code, locate these path `redash/handlers/api.py`, inside the api.py file copy and add the following line of codes

 ```
    from redash.handlers.chat import (
        ChatResource
    )
 ```

-`find api = ApiExt(), these line of code inside the api.py and after it copy and add the below`
+find `api = ApiExt()`, these line of code inside the api.py and after it copy and add the below

 ```
    api.add_org_resource(ChatResource, "/api/chat", endpoint="chat")